 I’m a long-time member of Editors Canada, the professional organization for Canadian editors, and I’ve taken on a number of supporting roles with them.
 I’m currently the moderator of their Facebook members’ group.

 I started a writers’ group, which now runs on Facebook.
-I’m a past director of the board of the Stephen Leacock Associates, which oversees the awarding of the Leacock Memorial Medal for humour and its $15,000 cash prize, and I remained their website and social media guru on a volunteer basis until the 2017 shortlist announcement.
+I’m a past director of the Stephen Leacock Associates, which oversees the Leacock Memorial Medal for literary humour and its $15,000 cash prize, and I remained their website and social media guru until the 2017 shortlist announcement.

 Please see the Get a Quote page for contact information.